A2-ai/ghqc/README.md

 [ghqctoolkit](https://github.com/a2-ai/ghqctoolkit) CLI binary, which provides a web UI for managing QC through GitHub Issues and Milestones.

+For more information about ghqc, refer to the [README of ghqctoolkit](https://github.com/a2-ai/ghqctoolkit).
+Updates to the documentation website are ongoing.

 ## Installation

 ``` r